Aldaviva/Kasa/Readme.md

 ```

 #### IsIndicatorLightOn
-Outlets have a physical status light (usually a blue LED) that shows whether they are supplying power to consumers or not.
+Sockets have a physical status light (usually a blue or green LED) that shows whether they are supplying power to consumers or not.

-This light can be disabled even when the outlet is on, for example if it's annoyingly bright in a room where you're trying to watch a movie or go to sleep.
+This light can be disabled even when the socket is on, for example if it's annoyingly bright in a room where you're trying to watch a movie or go to sleep.

-By default, this returns `true`, and the light will turn on if and only if the outlet is supplying power.
+By default, this returns `true`, and the light will turn on if and only if the socket is supplying power.
 ```cs
 bool isIndicatorLightOn = await kasa.System.IsIndicatorLightOn();
 Console.WriteLine($"Is indicator light on: {isIndicatorLightOn}");